 Soups in a jar

 Talking about savoury homemade gluten-free gifts, Cassie from Wholfully share six different soups to prepare in layers in a jar.
 The receiver will only have to add water and bring to boil for a comforting winter meal.
 Make sure to swap out the noodles with a gluten free version, and replace the barley in the Italian Soup with sorghum or rice.
 The coconut curry soup is my favorite one! >>> SEE THE RECIPES

 Right from The Bojon Gourmet an easy recipe of teff flour cookie mix in a jar, perfect for those friends who always crave cookies.
 Fill the jar with all the ingredients in layer for a cute effect, then attach a card with the instructions along with your wishes. >>> GET THE RECIPE

 Homemade Seasoning blend

 Nine different recipes from the Tasty Thin to create your own homemade spices mix.
 Chili, mediterranean, Italian, pumpkin spice…choose your favorite recipe, buy your ingredients in bulk and mix them to make your individual gifts. >>> GET THE RECIPE

-Lastly, for your friends who don’ t enjoy cooking but really like to eat cookies, prepare small gift bags with your favorite cookies.
+Lastly, for your friends who don’t enjoy baking but really like to eat cookies, prepare small gift bags with freshly baked cookies.